SciDAS/slurm-in-docker/README.md

 ## Container Overview

+An example [docker-compose.yml](docker-compose.yml) file is provided that builds and deploys the diagramed topology

 <img width="90%" alt="Slurm cluster" src="https://user-images.githubusercontent.com/5332509/38642211-67a7e1a4-3da7-11e8-85a9-3394ad3c8cb6.png">

 Listing of participating containers with FQDNs and their function within the cluster.